justjohnd/workflow/React.md

     console.log(two) // 2
     ```
  4. **Functional Programming** is a pardigm that focuses on use of **pure functions**, and avoids **shared state**, **mutable data**, and **side-effects**.
 It is **declarative** (vs. imperative)
-    - A **pure function** is any function is any a function that given the same input, will always result in the same output.
+    - A **pure function** is any a function that given the same input, will always result in the same output.
 It has no side-effects.
 It also has **referential transparency**, meaning replacing the function with its expected output will have no effect on the program.
     - A **shared state** is any variable, object, or memory space that exists in a shared scope.
 This means that functions dependent on shared-state variables are prone to race conditions, meaning the order of execution of functions will affect the output (usually a bug).
  6. A [**promise**](https://medium.com/javascript-scene/master-the-javascript-interview-what-is-a-promise-27fc71e77261) is an object that can be returned synchonously from an asychonous function, with one of three states: Fulfilled, Rejected, or Pending.
 Only the function that created the promise will have knowledge of its state.
     - A simple example of a promise is: